Feb 17, 2019

 I got only a couple of hours in Tunisia but that should be OK for a quick look at the Medina in Tunis and surrounding highlights.
 After breakfast at Tunisia Palace just next to the Medina, I entered the Medina through Bab el Bhar.
 After walking on the "main road" in the Medina - Rue Jamaa Ez Zitouna for a few minutes, I reached the main mosque in the Medina - Zaytuna Mosque.
 Unfortunately it's closed.
 Not surprisingly, somebody offered to take me to the rooftop of a nearby house overlooking the mosque expecting a few dinar tip at the end.
 The view on the rooftop is not too bad.

 Leaving the mosque using a different route, I exited the Medina into Rue d'Espagne where the transportation hub Barcelone is located.
 A few tram routes (including Line 3 and Line 6) go to Tunis Marine Station.
 TGM trains leave from Tunis Marine to La Marsa frequently, passing various stations in Carthage as well as Sidi Bou Said.
 I got off at Carthage Hannibal Station and walked to Antonine Baths.
 The combined ticket that includeds admissions to several Roman ruins in Carthage is now 12 dinars.
 I later checked out the Amphitheatre and Villas Romaines and Antonine Baths seems to be the best among the three.
-There is quite some walking across the sites bit it's doable with relatively ease.
+There is quite some walking across the sites but it's doable with relatively ease.

 Continuing on TGM train from Carthage Presidence Station north for two stops, I got off at Sidi Bou Said, the No. 1 tourist destination in Tunisia.
 The town is famous for its white and blue buildings, including the mosques.
 Walking along the roads in town and stopping by for food, cafe or shopping seem to be what most visitors do.
 One "site" with an entrance fee (4.5 dinars) is Dar El Annabi - house of a prestigious family.
 Apart from learning some history, you can relax with a cup of mint tea in their courtyard and have a panoramic view of the ocean from its rooftop (the same view can be had from the rooftop cafe across the street as well).